AkmalMir/Demo_Project_House_Prices/README.md

-# My first Streamlit Project
-House Price Prediction with Streamlit
+# My first House Price Prediction Project with Streamlit

 Welcome to the House Price Prediction project!
 This project aims to predict house prices using machine learning techniques and provide a user-friendly interface for exploring the predictions.